How an underwriter will look at your business accounts to establish if you are credit-worthy for UK asset finance

 Your best bet with the underwriters is to be completely upfront and honest, give them as much financial information at the start as possible, including managements or draft financials for your current trading period.
 If you have been rejected elsewhere, tell them - they will find out anyway so it just saves time for everyone.
 If your company is new but you have a history in the industry, tell them about it.
 If you have a business plan - supply it.
 All of these will help you secure finance more easily and at more competitive rates.

-Have a question for Al?
-Ask or leave a comment below!
+Have a question for Al or want to leave a comment?